 Socio-political crowdfunding as a technology of social investment and co-financing is studied.
 High efficiency of realization of public interest through crowdfunding is proved.
 The authors explain the emergence of socio-political crowdfunding by the transition from hierarchical to network structures in management.
 Emphasis is placed on the equality of participants in the socio-political crowdfunding network, the voluntary interactions, the need for trust, self-determination of each participant in the amount of contribution to the common cause.
-The set of characteristics of socio-political crowdfunding is considered by the authors on the examples of cases of electoral and anti-corruption crowdfunding.
+The set of characteristics of socio-political crowdfunding.
 Prerequisites for the formation of a stable tradition to co-finance the socially significant projects involve a high level of social capital in society, democratic political and legal culture, presence of public trust and others.
 Socio-political crowdfunding is positioned as a new philosophy of cooperation and solidarity.